Gary Lee Nelson: Biography

 In 1964, Nelson attended Utrecht University's Institute of Sonology in the Netherlands.
 He earned his composition doctorate at Washington University in St. Louis, where he studied with Paul Pisk and Robert Wykes.
 He has taught at Purdue University and Bowling Green State University.
 He was a faculty member at the Oberlin Conservatory of Music from 1974 until his retirement in 2007.

 Research

 Nelson has worked at Bell Laboratories, the Swedish Radio Electronic Music Studios in Stockholm and at the Institute for Research and Coordination of Acoustics and Music (IRCAM) in Paris.
-He has been composer in residence and guest researcher at the University of Melbourne, Australia, Taiwan's National Chiao Tung and Soochow Universities, Hong Kong Baptist University, the National Unitersity of Singapore, Moscow Conservatory of Music and Yunan State University in the People's Republic of China.
+He has been composer in residence and guest researcher at the University of Melbourne, Australia, Taiwan's National Chiao Tung and Soochow Universities, Hong Kong Baptist University, the National University of Singapore, Moscow Conservatory of Music and Yunan State University in the People's Republic of China.

 Teaching

 Nelson has taught at summer music camps since the early 1960s.
 These include the Allegheny Music Festival, the New England Music Camp, and the National Music Camp (NMC) at Interlochen.
 At Interlochen Nelson was chair of the composition department.
 He also founded the NMC Computer Music Studio and established the NMC High School Synthesizer Ensemble.
 In the summer of 1991, he traveled to the Republic of China.
 In ROC, he led intensive workshops in computer music.
 These workshops included high school and college composers as well as teachers and other professional musicians.